williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 ### It Explains Observer Effects

-The observer effect in quantum mechanics—the fact that measurement changes the system—makes perfect sense if consciousness is what causes measurement.
-Consciousness doesn't just passively observe—it actively creates reality.
+The observer effect in quantum mechanics the fact that measurement changes the system makes perfect sense if consciousness is what causes measurement.
+Consciousness doesn't just passively observe it actively creates reality.

 **You're not just watching the quantum world.
 You're shaping it.**